I remembered who I was as soon as I started meditating and honoring the power of presence.

 Ever since I departed the beautiful bubble of academia, every glamorous job in my 20s in NYC in the “real world” felt gut-wrenching.

-From creative agencies to tech unicorns, I realized that it didn’t matter where I worked, office life for me, as a creative and empath, often felt like our animal kingdom was abiding in civil war.
+From creative agencies to tech startups, office life for me as a creative and empath often felt like our animal kingdom was abiding in civil war.

 The Heroine’s Journey

 At 30 I finally decided to follow my lifelong dream of working abroad and traveling the world.
-I realized this dream was shared by many, but feared by most, and thought to be risky by Americans.
+I realized this dream was shared by many, but feared by most, and thought to be risky by my American friends.

-Note: I’m still frustrated about this, because it’s a HISTORIC rite of passage called The Hero’s Journey, or heroine’s journey, and in modern terms: gap year.
+Note: I’m still frustrated about this, because this HISTORIC rite of passage is The Hero’s Journey, or Heroine’s journey, and in modern terms: gap year.
 Our astounding privilege in the U.S. is that our dollar is the strongest currency in the world.
 In many countries, you can travel like a queen for $40 per day.
 I hope to empower anyone who wants to travel, and especially anyone during transitional periods (i.e. before/after college, in between careers, etc.) Traveling solo long-term provided me with invaluable life skills.
 Our country’s unacceptable norm of 2 weeks vacation per year isn’t enough to receive these lessons.

-As Elizabeth Gilbert puts it best: the reason why Eat Pray Love was a blockbuster success is because: it was the first times the hero’s journey was told on screen from a female perspective.
+As Elizabeth Gilbert puts it best: the reason why Eat Pray Love was a blockbuster success is because: it was the first times the hero’s journey was told on screen in an impactful way from a female perspective.

 It was critical that I do this experience, because everyone I had ever met who had traveled solo long term was nothing short of: inspiring, grounded and liberated.
 And I wanted to be like that too.